 How To Treat Facial Hair Loss

 Hair loss is an issue that affects a large proportion of the U.S. population.
-An estimated 80% of men and 40% of women experience unwanted hair loss over their lifetime.
+An estimated 80 percent of men and 40 percent of women experience unwanted hair loss over their lifetime.
 While the causes of hair loss are varied, advances in treatment options mean patients are now able to address the source of the problem and improve their chances of success.
 These advances aren't just limited to the scalp, either.
 Treatments are now available that can address hair loss in other areas such as eyebrows and the beard area.
-Plastic surgeon Ben Paul, MD talked us through the treatment options available to address all aspects of this common issue.
+Board certified plastic surgeon Benjamin Paul, MD, talked us through the treatment options available to address all aspects of this common issue.

 What Causes Hair Loss?

 Causes of hair loss are varied, from genetics to outside stress factors and hormonal imbalances, and unwanted hair loss can occur and any stage of life.
 “I see patients aged between 20 and 80, but I also have older patients and others who are just in their teens,” says Dr. Paul.
 The specific cause of a patient’s hair loss will be determined by their practitioner after a conversation about family history, their lifestyle, and their personal history of hair thinning and hair loss.
 There are also slight differences between hair loss in men and women.

 Some of the most common causes of male hair loss are:

 - Alopecia areata, a form of hair loss that occurs when a patient's immune system attacks the hair follicle